An inexact variable metric proximal linearization method for composite optimization on manifolds: Numerical experiments

 \subsubsection{Sparse spectral clustering}

-We apply the three methods to solve problem \eqref{ssc} with the real data sets used in Park and Zhao \cite{Park2018}.
+We apply the three methods to solve problem \eqref{ssc} with the real data sets used in \cite{Park2018}.
 For the data sets ``Macosko'' and ``Tasic'', we extract those samples corresponding to the true label not greater than $\textbf{4}$ and $\textbf{9}$ respectively for testing.
-We follow Park and Zhao \cite{Park2018} to construct the similarity matrices and compute the normalized Laplacian matrices $A$.
-To measure the effect of the clustering, we use the normalized mutual information (NMI) scores in Strehl and Ghosh \cite{Strehl2002}, and directly call the ``kmeans'' of Matlab to compute the label corresponding to the outputs of three methods.
+We follow \cite{Park2018} to construct the similarity matrices and compute the normalized Laplacian matrices $A$.
+To measure the effect of the clustering, we use the normalized mutual information (NMI) scores in \cite{Strehl2002}, and directly call the ``kmeans'' of Matlab to compute the label corresponding to the outputs of three methods.
 The higher NMI scores indicate the better clustering performance.
-We run RiVMPL with $\epsilon_{\rm RiVMPL}^*=10^{-8}$, RADMM with $\eta=0.1$ and $\epsilon_{\rm RADMM}^*=10^{-10}$, and RiALM with $\epsilon_1=10^{-3}$ and $\epsilon_{\rm RiALM}^*=10^{-8}$ on the eight data sets.
+We run RiVMPL with $\epsilon_{\rm RiVMPL}^*=10^{-8}$, RADMM with $\eta=0.1$ and $\epsilon_{\rm RADMM}^*=10^{-10}$, and RiALM with $\varepsilon_1=10^{-3}$ and $\epsilon_{\rm RiALM}^*=10^{-8}$.